George Bliss (Congressman)

-Early life and career
+Early life

-Bliss was born in Jericho, Vermont.
-He attended Granville College.
-Moved to Ohio in 1832, studied law with David Kellogg Cartter, was admitted to the bar in 1841 and became Cartter's law partner in Akron, Ohio.
+George Bliss was born on January 1, 1813, in Jericho, Vermont.
+He graduated from Granville College.
+He moved to Ohio in 1832 or 1833.
+He studied law with David Kellogg Cartter.
+He was admitted to the bar in 1841 and became Cartter's law partner in Akron, Ohio.

+Career

 Bliss was Mayor of Akron in 1850.
-In 1850 he was appointed the presiding judge of the eighth judicial district and continued in that role until the office was discontinued after a constitutional change.
+In 1850, Governor Reuben Wood appointed Bliss as presiding judge of the eighth judicial district, replacing Benjamin Wade and continued in that role until the office was discontinued after a constitutional change.

-Congress

-He was elected to the Thirty-third Congress (4 March 1853 – 3 March 1855) as a Democrat.
-Bliss subsequently withdrew his nomination for re-election.
+Bliss was elected to the Thirty-third Congress (March 4, 1853 – March 3, 1855) as a Democrat, defeating Free Soiler Darius Lyman.
+Bliss subsequently withdrew his nomination for re-election in 1855.
 He continued practising law in Wooster, Ohio.
+He formed a partnership with John McSweeney.
 In 1858, he was principal counsel and attorney in the Oberlin–Wellington Rescue case, assisting George Belden of Canton, the United States District Attorney for the Northern District of Ohio, in the prosecution.
 Both conspirators were found guilty by the jury in the court of judge Hiram V. Willson, and punished.

-Bliss was elected to the Thirty-eighth congress (4 March 1863 – 3 March 1865) and was an unsuccessful candidate for re-election in 1864.
+Bliss was elected to the Thirty-eighth congress (March 4, 1863 – March 3, 1865) and was an unsuccessful candidate for re-election in 1864.
 He was a delegate to the Union National Convention at Philadelphia, Pennsylvania in 1866.

 Death

-George Bliss died in Wooster, Ohio on 24 October 1868 and is buried in Oak Hill Cemetery.

-Married Sarah J. Fish of Williamstown, New York, and they had five children.
+Bliss married Sarah J. Fish of Williamstown, New York, and they had one daughter and four sons.
 After Bliss died, his family moved to Brooklyn, New York.

+Bliss died in Wooster on October 24, 1868.
+He was buried in Oak Hill Cemetery.